 A home owner received multiple bids while selecting a contractor for a service.
 Trying to save money and do the right thing, Mr. Home Owner asked Mr. Low Bid for proof of liability and workers compensation insurance prior to beginning work.
-Mr. Low Bid assured Mr. Home Owner that insurance was in place and current.
-However, no documentation was provided to Mr. Home Owner prior to beginning the work.
-In reality, Mr. Low Bid had allowed insurance coverage to expire in an effort to keep prices lower than his competitors in order to win business.
-The first day of work, an employee of Mr. Low Bid was seriously injured on the job.
+Mr. Low Bid assured Mr. Home Owner that he had the appropriate insurance coverage.
+In reality, Mr. Low Bid had allowed insurance coverage to expire in an effort to keep prices lower than his competitors.
+The first day of work, an employee, Ms. Employee, was seriously injured on the job.

-When the injured worker, Ms. Employee, found out she was not covered by workers compensation she sued, naming both Mr. Low Bid and Mr. Home Owner in the suit.
-Who do you think should pay Ms. Employee’s medical bills?
+When Ms. Employee found out she was not covered by workers compensation she sued, naming both Mr. Low Bid and Mr. Home Owner in the suit.

 In this case the court ruled in favor of the Ms. Employee and against Mr. Property Owner.
-The court stated that the Mr. Property Owner should have verified the Mr. Low Bid’s claims about insurance.
-Failing to do so, the court ruled that Mr. Property Owner assumed the role of directemployer of the Ms. Employee.
-As such, Mr. Property Owner was held responsible for the medical expenses of the injured worker.
+The court stated that the Mr. Property Owner should have verified Mr. Low Bid’s claims about insurance.
+Failing to do so, the court ruled that Mr. Property Owner assumed the role of direct employer of Ms. Employee.
+As such, Mr. Property Owner was financially responsible for the medical expenses of Ms. Employee.
 The final cost to Mr. Property Owner of saving a few dollars by going with the ‘cheaper’ estimate was over $26,000!

 Save Big Money When Hiring Contractors

-There are many ways to save money on services, but hiring a company that exposes you to significant risks and loses is not the way to do it.
-Here are some proven ways to minimize your risks and still get the high quality of a professional service provider at a great price.
+Hiring a company that exposes you to significant risks and loses is not a smart way to save money.
+Here are 10 Tips on how you minimize your risk and get the high quality of a professional service provider at a great price.

 - Choose an insured and bonded business.
-Make sure you see copies of insurance binders before the work begins.
-The binder should be mailed directly to you from the insurance underwriter.
-You should be named as the recipient on your copy of the binder and the expiration date should extend beyond the last day of work at your property.
-If the contractor hands you a copy of the binder with these details in place, call the underwriter to verify the details.
+Make sure you see copies of insurance certificates before the work begins.
+The certificate should be mailed directly to you from the insurance underwriter.
+The certificate should should an expiration date that extends beyond the last day of work at your property.
+If the contractor hands you a copy of the certificate, call the underwriter to verify the details.

 - Negotiate discounts based on volume and scheduling of services.
 Many service businesses offer discounts during the off season or for repeat, high volume business.
-At the same time, be prepared to stand by your end of the deal.
-Many contractors are nervous with this money saving option because of customers that have negotiated a lower initial price only to have the customer walk away from their end of the agreement.
+Of you negotiate a lower price based on frequency and volume, make sure you keep your end of the deal.
+It’s the right thing to do.

 - Manage cash flow by spreading service payments over 12 months.
-You can do this by working with contractors that accept credit cards or are willing to provide a payment plan.
-Again, if they allow a payment plan, be prepared to stand by your word and pay them as agreed.
+You can do this by working with contractors that accept credit cards or are willing to be receive payments toward the full invoice over time.

 you can do?”
 Few people realize the power of this question.
 When